biadamix/Vis_repo/README.md

-# Vis_repo
+# Test repository visualizing Penguins data in R

-This repo visualizes some of the variables in the penguins data from the Palmerpenguins R package
+This repo visualizes some of the variables in the penguins data using ggplot 2 package